Skip to main content

 Publicly traded firms must file company and financial data with the Securities and Exchange Commission (SEC) on a regular basis.
 Key reports include the quarterly report, called a 10-Q, and the annual report, called a 10-K.

-This page titled 5.10: Summary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.10: Summary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?